-Right upfront … Birthing Better families look at birth much more from their own viewpoint.
-This means Common Knowledge Trust that produces the Birthing Better skills looks at how the use of birth and birth-coaching skills positively impacts birth professionals.
+Right up front … Birthing Better families look at birth much more from their own viewpoint.
+This means Common Knowledge Trust that produces the Birthing Better online birth skills looks at how the use of birth and birth-coaching skills positively impacts birth professionals.

 That’s right.
 The vast majority of Obstetricians, obstetrical nurses, CNM, Direct Entry Midwives, Lay Midwives, and Doulas never have the experience of working alongside skilled birthing mothers and fathers/others.
 There is no societal expectation that expectant families learn birth and coaching skills much less use skills to prepare the pregnant body for birth.